-Votes will be tallied on a noise barrier by noise barrier basis, so it is recommended that the project team tally the votes and summarize the results on a project map showing votes by location.
+Votes will be tallied on a barrier by barrier basis, so it is recommended that the project team tally the votes and summarize the results on a project map showing votes by location.
 Final interpretation of the voting results will be made by VDOT and its consultants, considering all feedback gained during the public involvement process.